Many-body and QED effects in electron-atom inelastic scattering in EELS

 The relevant energy scales in an EELS experiment are controlled by the beam energy, momentum transfer, and energy loss.
-Typically, low momentum transfer and low energy loss experiments are performed in a TEM with a relativistic beam.
-Our generic result in Eqs.(\ref{QEDDCSFinal}), applies to arbitrarily high energy loss and momentum transfer.
-In this section, we derive the long-wavelength limit of the full cross section expression by expanding Eqs.(\ref{QEDDCSFinal}) and (\ref{Tcoulme}) in terms of the energy loss and scattering angle.
-For non-relativistic atoms, we use the Pauli approximation for the orbital wavefunctions
+Typically, low-momentum transfer and low-energy loss experiments are performed in a TEM with a relativistic beam.
+Our generic result in Eqs.(\ref{QEDDCSFinal}), applies to arbitrarily high-energy loss and momentum transfer.
+In this section, we derive the long-wavelength limit of the full cross-section expression by expanding Eqs. (\ref{QEDDCSFinal}) and (\ref{Tcoulme}) in terms of the energy loss and scattering angle.
+For nonrelativistic atoms, we use the Pauli approximation for the orbital wave functions:

-The expansion of the Coulomb matrix element $T^{(coul)}$ is straightforward, since the second term is second-order in $G(r)$.
+The expansion of the Coulomb matrix element $T^{(coul)}$ is straightforward, since the second term is second order in $G(r)$.
 Consequently, the small spinor component significantly impacts the electron-target interaction when transverse effects are included.
-Using Eq.~(\ref{eq:pauliwf}), the magnetic part of the T-matrix becomes \begin{widetext}
+Using Eq.~(\ref{eq:pauliwf}), the magnetic part of the $T$ matrix becomes \begin{widetext}

-\end{widetext} The ionized electron wavefunction is non-relativistic when the momentum transfer is small, $\nbfq r \ll 1$, where $r$ is the characteristic radial distance of the continuum wavefunction overlap with the core-hole shell.
+\end{widetext} The ionized electron wave function is nonrelativistic when the momentum transfer is small, $\nbfq r \ll 1$, where $r$ is the characteristic radial distance of the continuum wave-function overlap with the core-hole shell.
 In this case, the spherical Bessel function can be expanded to

 With some algebra, the long-wavelength approximation of the magnetic part reduces to \begin{widetext}